April Fools Day 'launch'

 After the closedown at midnight on Monday August 14th, the Oceaan 7 sailed into Bridlington and berthed just after 1 am where over a thousand fans were thronging the piers to welkcome the DJs.

 The ship sailed the next day for Whitby where she remained tied up next to a ship yard for 18 months while local estate agents Tuckleys tried to sell her for £12,500.
 The price included quite stock of records and the studio equipment and transmitter.
-The records were later sold via Proudfoots Supermarkets.
+Many of the records were later sold via Proudfoots Supermarkets.

 Radio Caroline tried to buy her after their two ships were hijacked in March 1968, but they didn't come up with the cash.
 Four Radio Caroline DJs and the owner of the station, Ronan O'Rahilly, spent a week in Yorkshire trying to get the funds together and browbeat the Radio 270 directors to let them have the ship for nothing.
 Like most Yorkshiremen, they were not going to be 'had'!

-Eventually someone told a joujrnal;ist about the ship being made ready to replace Caroline, and the story was splashed too early; the game was suddenly "off".
+Eventually someone told a journalist about the ship being 'made ready' to replace Caroline, and the story was splashed too early; the game was suddenly "off".

-The following year the IBC (International Broadcasting Society) bought the equipment which they used to establish Capital Radio in 1970, off the Dutch coast.
+The following year the IBC (International Broadcasting Society) bought the Radio 270 equipment, which they then used to establish Capital Radio in 1970, off the Dutch coast.
 The transmitter was later bought by Radio Atlantis, a Belgian station, and they used it in 1974.

 The Oceaan 7 was taken to Hartlepool and then to Blyth in Northumberland where local scrapyard Smiths broke her up.
 A sad end to a little ship that brought such pleasure to millions of pairs of ears.